IABTechLab/uid2docs/api/v2/getting-started/gs-faqs.md

 ### How should the DSP maintain proper frequency capping with UID2?
 <!-- FAQ_29 DSP -->
 The UID2 has the same chance as a cookie of becoming stale.
 Hence, the DSP can adapt the same infrastructure currently used for cookie or deviceID-based frequency capping for UID2.
-For details, see this [FAQ](../guides/advertiser-dataprovider-guide.md#how-do-i-know-when-to-refresh-the-uid2-due-to-salt-bucket-rotation) on salt bucket rotation.
+For details, see [How do I know when to refresh the UID2 due to salt bucket rotation?](#how-do-i-know-when-to-refresh-the-uid2-due-to-salt-bucket-rotation)

 ### Will all user opt-out traffic be sent to the DSP?
 <!-- FAQ_30 DSP -->
-Yes, all opt-outs from the UID2 [Transparency and Control Portal](https://transparentadvertising.org/) hit the opt-out endpoint, which the DSP must configure to [honor user opt-outs](#honor-user-opt-outs).
+Yes, all opt-outs from the UID2 [Transparency and Control Portal](https://transparentadvertising.org/) hit the opt-out endpoint, which the DSP must configure to [honor user opt-outs](../guides/dsp-guide.md#honor-user-opt-outs).

 ### Is the DSP expected to handle opt-out signals only for the UID2s that they already store?
 <!-- FAQ_31 DSP -->